 —Howard P. Forman, Faculty Director, Healthcare, & Professor of Diagnostic Radiology, Economics, and Management

 In the second year, you deepen your expertise.
 You take a slate of advanced business and management courses, and a series of deep explorations of topics in healthcare.
 These courses are taught by experts from the School of Management and other parts of the university, including the School of Medicine and the School of Public Health.
-A capstone course structured around major challenges in healthcare will deepen your learning and link back to the essential business skills taught in the core.
+For example, one elective course structured around major challenges in healthcare, seen through the lens of investors, will deepen your learning and link back to the essential business skills taught in the core.

 This list represents current and planned program content.
 Exact course lineup and/or titles may change.